 A small desert town in the center of Iran and in the vicinity of the most beautiful deserts of Iran.
-An enchanting desert city that fascinates the visitors with its simplicity and beauty.
+An enchanting desert city that fascinates visitors with its simplicity and beauty.
 The people of this city can take the lush spring wind and tall green trees from the heart of the dry and barren desert.
 The people who have used such engineering and intelligent solutions to coexist with the harsh nature of the desert have not only conquered the desert but also the world proud of Iran and them and for this reason, Yazd is recorded as the only city of Iran at UNESCO.

-By inventing windcatchers, they have captured the desert winds and has passed out through cool basements with Qanat's water, and have created a pleasant environment in the burning heat of the central desert of Iran.
+By inventing windcatchers, they have captured the desert winds and have passed out through cool basements with Qanat's water, and have created a pleasant environment in the burning heat of the central desert of Iran.
 The people of Yazd are hard-working and unassuming artists who throughout history have left such a reputation not only for their clever inventions but also for the art of their hand-made and the production of the most beautiful and delicate artifacts, they are mentioned in prestigious travelogues such as Marco Polo the Venetian merchant.

 The people of this beautiful desert city have always lived together with other religions in peace and friendship.
 The most important evidence of this historical event is the presence of Jewish synagogues and Zoroastrian fire temples next to the most prestigious Muslims mosques and shrines.